 For example, you are running time-consuming processes and you don’t want that job killed due to terminal closed.
-To handle this situation, you can simply remove a job from an active job table. so that the job isn’t killed when the terminal closes.
+To handle this situation, you can simply remove a job from an active job table.
+So that the job will not be killed when the terminal is closed.

 zip -q -r home.zip * ^Z + Stopped zip -q -r home.zip *

-2. Then run the stopped process in the background by running bg command.
-It will put last stopped process to background.
+- 2. Then run the stopped process in the background by running bg command.
+It will put the last stopped process to background.

 bg + zip -q -r home.zip * &

-3. Finally, remove above job from the table of active job.
+- 3. Finally, remove the above job from the table of active job.
 Use [disown -h jobspec] where [jobspec] is the job number of background running job.
 Like %1 for the first running job.

 disown -h %1